 Highest Risk: Mexico

 In Supply Wisdom’s location framework, there are three parameters that comprise the Geo-Political risk category.
 They are:

 Each of these three parameters are comprised of sub-parameters.
 Each sub-parameter is tracked separately and assigned a risk score based on data collected and ongoing risk events.
 The sub-parameter scores are rolled up into the parameter scores based on weight rankings assigned by our risk framework.
 The parameter scores are rolled up in the Geo-Political category score also based on weight rankings assigned by our patented risk model.

-The Geo-Political risk scores used to compile the ranking in this report represent the latest risk levels as we entered the third quarter of 2020.
-While these scores were captured at a single point in time, Supply Wisdom monitors these risks continuously and updates scores in real time.
+The Geo-Political risk scores used to compile this ranking are for the second quarter of 2020.
+While these scores were captured at a single point in time for this report, Supply Wisdom monitors these risks continuously and updates scores in real time for our subscribers.

 The 2020 Geo-Political Risk Ranking